JPWORLD/monami555.github.io/_posts/2017-02-20-data-structures-revision.md

 - **adjacency list** - array of linked lists, each list holds vertices connected with the vertex connected with the vertext corresponding to the array index - good for traversal

 In adjacency list the order of elements in the list does not matter.
+To store a weighted graph in an adjacency list we simply add the information about the node's weight in the vertex object, or keep a two element array instead.

 ### Breadth-first traversal